-Yes, however, they may have the coverages reinstated upon return to work, if the return to work is within the allotted twelve weeks of FMLA qualifying leave.
-If the leave goes beyond twelve weeks, the employee must reapply with evidence of good health.
+Yes, an employee may choose not to retain optional coverages while off the payroll during an FMLA leave.
+The optional coverages will be reinstated upon return to work if the return to work is within the allotted twelve weeks of FMLA qualifying leave.
 If an employee chooses not to retain optional coverages, they will not be covered for any claims that may have occurred while they were on leave.
+Coverage reinstatement limits may apply if subsequent unpaid leave time is taken.